gloveboxes/Advocacy-GitHub-Reporting/README.md

 1. Update the **REPORTING_PAT** value with the Personal Access Token you copied to the clipboard in the previous step.
 1. Update the **REPORTING_ENDPOINT_URL** field with the Azure Function App Endpoint URL you noted earlier.
 1. Update the **REPORTING_ENDPOINT_KEY** field with the Azure Function App Host Key you noted earlier.
 1. Update the **REPORTING_GROUP** field.
 The group secret is used for consolidated reporting.
-The group name is arbitrary, for example, use your team name or your GutHub name.
+The group name is arbitrary, for example, use your team name or your GitHub name.

 ### Upload the GitHub secrets to your GitHub repos